taylorflatt/bash-scripts/README.md

 -d,--directory:   The directory from which files will be pruned.<br />
 -n,--days:        Files modded prior to n days ago is subject to pruning. <br />
 -a,--automated:   Runs the script without interaction and perform the least destructive operations.
+-h,--help:        Displays information on how to use the script in detail.

 ###Examples
 `./prune.sh -d /opt/backup -n 30` <br />